sleebapaul/Machine-Learning-In-Basic-Python/README.md

 ## Naive Bayes Classifier using basic Python data structures

-Dataset used can be found [here](https://www.geeksforgeeks.org/naive-bayes-classifiers/).
+Original dataset used can be found [here](https://www.geeksforgeeks.org/naive-bayes-classifiers/).
 Find the data in `golfData` folder.

 NB: This works only for categorical features, not continuous features.
 We may need algorithms like Gaussian Naive Bayes,